BayonetArch/termux-nvim-setup/README.md

 ## troubleshooting

-If you run into any issues or have questions, feel free to ask in the comments on my [YouTube channel](https://www.youtube.com/@Bayonet7).
+If you run into any issues or have questions, feel free to ask in the comments on my [YouTube channel](https://www.youtube.com/@Bayonet7) or open an issue in this repo.
 I’ll try to respond as soon as I can.